fonbox/fonbox/README.md

-# funbox
+# FunBox
-FunBox, put your phone in the box and have fun
+put your phone in the box and have fun